-Horlbeck Creek is an approximate 41-acre developer-designed neighborhood located in the southern portion of the study area, to the west of and accessible via SC 41 (Figure 13).
-The neighborhood is made up of large single-family homes and is bound to the east by SC 41, to the north by the waterway called Horlbeck Creek and its adjacent marshes, and to the south by the Brickyard/Colonnade neighborhood.
-A forested buffer is present along the east side of the community, adjacent to existing SC 41, and marshes along Horlbeck Creek, adjacent to SC 41, provide a vegetated setback from the extant roadway.
+Horlbeck Creek is a small planned neighborhood located in the southern portion of the study area, to the west of SC 41.
+The neighborhood can be accessed via Tradewind Drive from SC 41.
+The neighborhood is made up of a collection of large single-family homes on a fairly narrow property bound to the east by SC 41, to the north by Horlbeck Creek and its adjacent marshes, and to the south by the Brickyard/Colonnade neighborhood.